eskapistka/Python/README.md

-# Python
+# Python 3.8
-This is a collection of exercises I did using Python 3.8.
-As of today it's mostly school and University work.
+This is a collection of exercises I did for my course at the University of Leeds.